TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

         Allow: /
         Disallow: /forbidden/

-Most settings can also be edited via the backend module `Site Management > Configuration`, exceptions being custom settings and additional routing configuration.
+Most settings can also be edited via the backend module `Site Management > Sites`, exceptions being custom settings and additional routing configuration.